 - Guillain-Barré syndrome

-Some medical professionals, such as Dr. Elizabeth Baorto, division director of Pediatric Infectious Disease at Goryeb Children’s Hospital in Morristown, N.J., strongly believe that with rare exception — such as someone with an egg allergy — everybody 6 months and older should get a flu shot every year.
+Some medical professionals, such as Dr. Elizabeth Baorto, division director of Pediatric Infectious Disease at Goryeb Children’s Hospital in Morristown, New Jersey, strongly believe that with rare exception — such as someone with an egg allergy — everybody 6 months and older should get a flu shot every year.

 “Protecting oneself is an altruistic act.
 By getting vaccinated, you not only protect yourself, but you protect those around you as well,” says Baorto.
 “We are fortunate that we have a cheap and effective way of protecting ourselves with the flu vaccine.”